mapbox/mapbox-plugins-ios/README.md

 # mapbox-plugins-ios
 Experimental plugins to supercharge your maps ⚡️

+Plugins allow users to easily add features to their Mapbox maps.
+Plugins are focused on one feature.

+## Using Test App

+Test out Mapbox Maps Plugins in the TestApp.

+1. Run `carthage bootstrap` to install the Mapbox iOS SDK.

+2. Create a text file called `mapbox_access_token` and add your [Mapbox Access token](https://www.mapbox.com/help/how-access-tokens-work/) to it.

 ## Installing Plugins

 There are currently two ways to install Mapbox Maps Plugins: